 Students are offered the opportunity to enroll in Service Learning in Austria.
 In this optional portion of the Austria in Europe course, students can meet requirements for a Community Service Activity Credit (CSAC), which is required for graduation from the U of R.

-Students are offered the additional opportunity to enroll in an elective Physical Education Activity Course (PEAC) called Austrian Outdoor Recreation.
+Students are offered the additional opportunity to enroll in an elective Physical Education Activity Course (SALZ 0RZ) called Austrian Outdoor Experience.
 The course involves regular fitness training and engagement in typical Austrian sports such as skiing, mountaineering, bicycling, hiking, and rock climbing.